 The CoreLogic Science & Analytics organization is one of the most preeminent centers of excellence (COE) in the housing and insurance Industry.
 Its vision is to apply unique expertise to create cutting edge, actionable insights that power the global real estate economy.
 With a focus on science, technology, analytics and research, the COE is a trusted advisor for collaboration, transformation and innovation to power the property ecosystem.

-Written by Fabien Huard, Principal in Science & Analytics
+Written by Fabien Huard, Senior Leader, Science and Analytics

 Fabien is responsible for fraud models development within the Prospect and Underwriting vertical.
 He has held various research positions in financial services, mostly focused on the delivery of predictive and prescriptive analytics.